 TUDCA MAY HAVE PROTECTIVE EFFECTS AGAINST HUNTINGTON’S DISEASE, ALZHEIMER’S, AND STROKES

-Last but not least, two studies have demonstrated Tudca’s neuroprotective actions against stroke and other neurological injuries.
+- Last but not least, two studies have demonstrated TUDCA’s neuroprotective actions against stroke and other neurological injuries.

-THE BEST WAY TO DOSE TUDCA
+HOW TO DOSE TUDCA

-For liver regenesis 10-13mg daily should be used.
+- For liver regenesis, 10-13mg daily should be used.

 WHEN TO TAKE TUDCA